NicholasLYang/saber/NOTES.md

 This allows us to have function bodies that are a vector of statements.

 Then for control flow, check that there is a return statement at the end.

+## Traits

+There should be some form of traits within the language.
+Basically, a way to define an abstract interface that multiple types can implement.